 - Double SCOBY Culture - whether you want to brew 2 one-gallon batches simultaneously or brew two gallons in Batch or Continuous Brew, each SCOBY comes packed individually and ready to use.
 Always use 1 SCOBY and cup of starter liquid per gallon for best results.
 We include 2 SCOBYs in all our Continuous Brew packages for this reason.

-- The Brew Now Kombucha Mushroom Kit - The Brew Now Kombucha Starter Kit comes with all the basics needed to get started on your brew: a full-sized SCOBY with our exclusive strong starter liquid, cloth cover and rubber band, evaporated cane juice, Hannah's special tea blend, muslin tea bags, our complete printable guide with DIY Kombucha recipes and tips plus Kombucha Mamma Web Support.
+- The Brew Now Kombucha Kit - The Brew Now Kombucha Kit comes with all the basics needed to get started on your brew: a full-sized SCOBY with our exclusive strong starter liquid, cloth cover and rubber band, evaporated cane juice, Hannah's special tea blend, muslin tea bags, our complete printable guide with DIY Kombucha recipes and tips plus Kombucha Mamma Web Support.

-- The Kickstarter Kombucha Kit - The Kickstarter Kombucha Starter Kit includes most of the items from our Continuous Brew Complete Package, but without the vessel.
+- The Kickstarter Kombucha Kit - The Kickstarter Kombucha Kit includes most of the items from our Continuous Brew Complete Package, but without the vessel.
 It’s a great option for those looking to start a Continuous Brew but who already have a suitable brewer for Kombucha.
 With 2 full-sized SCOBYs packed in strong starter liquid, cloth cover and rubber band, evaporated cane juice, Hannah's special tea blend, muslin tea bags, a large tea brewing ball, our 100% organic flavorings, our exclusive 50x Kombucha Concentrate, lab grade pH testing strips, our complete printable guide, DIY Kombucha recipes and tips and Kombucha Mamma Web Support, all you need is your brewing vessel and you're ready to get your 'Booch on.

 If you still need a Kombucha brewing vessel, they are available separately or, for even bigger savings, you can buy them as part of our Continuous Brew Packages.
 We offer the following vessel options: